programmfabrik/easydb-documentation/content/releases/5.38-5.49/5.44/index.en.md

 * **System-Object-ID** can be displayed in the search result (display setting, this is the ID in the detail display with the **#**)
 * The **order** of System Object ID, Standard + Tags columns in Table View can be set by the user.
 * Support for **Editor plugins** to verify input.
-* Support for **Script Runner Plugins**.
+* Support for **ScriptExecuter Plugins**.
 A first plugin allows downloading as CSV arbitrarily filtered asset metadata from the search result.
 * Field filters for object types now also work for the system fields **Owner** and **Parent**.
 * In the editor, **additional information** can be displayed if the form cannot be saved.